VarunRaj7/Static-Travel-Blog-AWS-S3/README.md

-## eploying a Static Travel Blog on AWS S3
+## Deploying a Static Travel Blog on AWS S3

 In this project, a static website is deployed to AWS using S3, CloudFront, and IAM.